wanoz/PanML/README.md

 Generate output in prompt modified loop (using a prompt modifier) <br>
 ```
-prompt_modifier = [
+prompts = [
-    {"prepend": "You are a mother",
+    {'prepend': 'you are a sports coach'},
-     "append": ""},
-    {"prepend": "breakdown into further details",
-     "append": ""},
+    {'prepend': 'produce a daily exercise plan for one week'},
-    {"prepend": "summarise to answer the original question",
+    {'prepend': 'summarise to the original question'},
-     "append": ""},
 ]

-output = lm.predict('What is the best way to live a healthy lifestyle?', prompt_modifier=prompt_modifier)
+output = lm.predict('What is the best way to live a healthy lifestyle?', prompt_modifier=prompts, max_tokens=600)
-print(output['text'])
+output['text']
 ```
 ###### *Note: A prompt modifier is basically a list where each item specifies text to be prepended (attached before) and/or appended (attched after) the query/prompt.
 For example, the texts in first item of list will be prepended/appended to the initial query/prompt, and the texts of the second item in the list will be prepended/appended to the returned LLM response, and the resulting follow-up query/prompt will then be automatically issued to the LLM.
 This repeats recursively covering all of the modifiers in the prompt modifier list - it is essentially a method of "chaining" a series of prompts and response patterns to LLM to produce a desirable final output.*
 ```
 # Output
-'\n\nTo live a healthy lifestyle, individuals should eat a variety of healthy foods, exercise regularly, get enough sleep, and avoid tobacco products, excessive alcohol, and other drugs.'
+'\nAssuming you are starting from a sedentary lifestyle, a good goal to aim for is 30 minutes of moderate-intensity exercise most days of the week.
+This could include brisk walking, biking, swimming, or using a elliptical trainer.
+Start with whatever you feel comfortable with and gradually increase your time and intensity as you get more fit.
+Remember to warm up and cool down for 5-10 minutes before and after your workout.
+In addition to aerobic exercise, it is also important to include strength training in your routine.
+Strength-training not only helps to tone your body, but can also help to reduce your risk of injuries in the future.
+A simple way to start strength-training is to use your own body weight for resistance.
+Try doing push-ups, sit-ups, and squats.
+As you get stronger, you can add weight by using dumbbells or resistance bands.
+Aim for two to three days of strength-training per week.
+Finally, be sure to get enough sleep each night.
+Most adults need 7-8 hours of sleep per night.
+Getting enough sleep will help your body to recover from your workouts and will also help to reduce stress levels.'
 ```

 Generate embedding